 The measurement date for stock-based compensation, if any, in connection with an employee stock option is generally the option grant date.
 However, modifying option terms subsequent to the grant date can result in a re-measurement of stock-option compensation on the modification date and thereafter under certain circumstances.
 On October 7, 2003, our board of directors approved a re-pricing program for certain outstanding options to purchase shares of our common stock granted under each of our stock plans.
 Under the re-pricing program, each holder of outstanding options granted under the stock plans who was our employee on November 5, 2003 could elect to exchange up to all of their outstanding options that had an exercise price greater than \$7.95 for re-priced stock options with an exercise price of \$7.95 per share and a term of four years.
 The option re-pricing became effective on November 5, 2003.
 Each replacement option vests 50% in November 2004 and the remaining 50% vests monthly until fully vested in November 2005.
 Employees who voluntarily resign in the 12-month period beginning November 5, 2003 will forfeit their re-priced options.
-Employees who are involuntarily terminated in the 12-month period beginning November 5, 2003 will vest 50% upon termination.
-Compensation cost for all options re-priced under the re-pricing program will be re-measured on a quarterly basis until the options are exercised, canceled or expire.
+Employees who are involuntarily terminated in the 12-month period beginning November 5, 2003 will the options are exercised, canceled or expire.